 The Committee is composed of designated representatives and alternates.
-The Secretary reserves the right to replace any member who is unable to participate in the Committee's meetings.
+The Secretary reserves the right to replace any member who is unable to participate in the Committee's meetings as described in section III part F.

 1) Designated Federal Official (DFO) - The DFO is an ex-officio member and is required by the FACA.
 A DFO is an employee of the Federal Government who chairs or sits in attendance of each Committee meeting.